Advertisement

 Oticon Real.

 All models have telecoils for streaming audio from the more widely installed loop systems, as well as landline telephones.
-However, because they do not use Bluetooth LE 5.2, they won't be forward-compatible with the upcoming Auracast streaming system.
+However, because they do not use Bluetooth LE 5.2, they won't be forward-compatible with the upcoming Auracast streaming system; however, as noted above, Oticon Intent does have Auracast compatibility.

-Oticon Real can be controlled using onboard push-buttons and the new Oticon Companion app.
-See the Oticon compatibility page for more details.
+Like Oticon Intent, Real can be controlled using onboard push-buttons and the Oticon Companion app.

 Oticon Real Lineup 2023